planetruby/quiz/018/README.md

 # Ruby Quiz - Challenge #18 - Up-to-Date?
 Version Check All Your Libraries

-Let's say you have a program
+Let's say you have a script
 that depends on many libraries / gem.
 How can you make sure the minimum version requirements are fulfilled?